 Usually, doctors suspect Raynaud syndrome on the basis of symptoms and results of the physical examination.
 Often, no procedures are needed to make the diagnosis.
 If doctors suspect an artery is blocked, Doppler ultrasonography may be done before and after the person is exposed to cold.
 Doctors may also order blood tests to check for conditions that can cause Raynaud syndrome.

 People can control mild Raynaud syndrome by protecting their head, trunk, arms, and legs from cold.
 For those who experience symptoms when they get excited, mild sedatives or biofeedback may help.
 People who have the disorder must stop smoking because nicotine constricts blood vessels.

-Primary Raynaud syndrome is commonly treated with a calcium channel blocker, such as nifedipine, amlodipine, diltiazem, or verapamil.
+Primary Raynaud syndrome is commonly treated with a calcium channel blocker, such as nifedipine or amlodipine.
 Prazosin may also be effective.

 For people with secondary Raynaud syndrome, doctors treat the disorder causing it.

 Sympathectomy, a procedure in which certain sympathetic nerves may be temporarily blocked (by injection of a drug such as lidocaine) or even cut, may be used to relieve the symptoms of Raynaud syndrome if the disorder becomes progressively disabling and other treatments do not work.
 However, even when this procedure is effective, relief may last only 1 to 2 years.
 This procedure is usually more effective for people with primary Raynaud syndrome than for those with secondary Raynaud syndrome.